 Best Used For

 Video conferences are helpful when two or more committee members must discuss key issues, brainstorm a solution, prioritize, or make decisions in a forum that requires synchronous interaction and discussion.
 The ability to see colleagues’ reactions can make video conferences more engaging and productive than phone conferences.
-Visual cues can make it easier for those who are hard-of-hearing to follow along, and video allows them to invite in an ASL interpreter if needed.
-Facilitators should consider selecting video conferencing software that allows users to call in via telephone, as not everyone may have access to a webcam or microphone.
-This also allows hard-of-hearing users to use TTY devices during the meeting.
+Visual cues can make it easier for those who are hard-of-hearing to follow along, and video allows them to invite in an ASL interpreter or captionist if needed.
+Facilitators should consider selecting video conferencing software that also allows users to call in via telephone, as not everyone may have access to a webcam or microphone.
+This is another method that allows hard-of-hearing users to use TTY devices during the meeting.

 As video conferences require finding a time where everyone is available to meet for a set length of time, they are not the preferred mode of communication for quick, one-off questions or for sharing updates/progress where no further discussion is necessary.